 If you're unsure if you have outstanding 401(k)s with old companies, we can help.
 Beagle will find any old 401(k)s you have, identify any hidden fees, and provide options to consolidate into one, easy-to-manage account.
-Sign-up is free and only takes a couple of minutes and Beagle will help you find all your 401(k) accounts!
+Sign-up only takes a couple of minutes and Beagle will help you find all your 401(k) accounts!

 Even misplacing one 401(k) from a previous employer could cost you thousands in potential retirement funds.

 Your human resources department or administrator will be able to help you check your 401(k) balance.

 You have most likely been mailed statements of your 401(k) accounts yearly or quarterly unless there is a different address on file.

 Speak with your representative to verify that your contact information and address are up to date to prevent future lapses in correspondences.

 If your 401(k) plan's administrator uses an online portal, similar to your online banking platform, they can help you get set up.

 Online access to your 401(k) is excellent in checking your 401(k) balance and how your funds are performing.
 Some 401(k) platforms allow you to research the various funds, as well as reallocate your investments right on the platform.

 Once you gain access to your account online or review your statement, check how your money is invested.

 Most 401(k) administrators automatically invest your money into a target-date fund.
 Target date funds are portfolios of various mutual funds and investments tailored to your estimated retirement date.
 Using your age, the percentage mix of these investments changes to match your risk tolerance as you near retirement.